Surviving Hurricane Irma: Lessons in Preparedness

 • Candlepower works well when it comes to discouraging unwanted visitors to your neighborhood.
 We had a couple of cars poke their noses onto our streets late one night, but few blasts in their general direction from a 600-lumen flashlight was enough to send them scurrying away.
 I was also glad I had enough firepower with me to keep my family safe if lumens alone were not up to the task.

 After everything is over and done, don't plan on things instantly returning to normal.
 We had our power, cell phone and internet service start up and go out multiple times in the aftermath.
-The grocery store shelves were empty, (as were the gas stations), and we were under notice from the county to boil our drinking water until further notice.
+The grocery store shelves were empty, (as were the gas stations), and most of my county was under notice from the county to boil our drinking water for a few weeks, although my area was safe.

 Latest